Introduction

 The End and The Spiral

-Three years into the relationship, Brian decided he needed “space,” leaving Rachel devastated and seeking answers.
+Brian decided he needed “space” three years into the relationship, leaving Rachel devastated and seeking answers.

 Research Findings: You’re Not Alone

-Studies indicate that approximately 60% of men and women experience a significant break-up at some point in their lives.
-Further, research from the Journal of Positive Psychology shows that it takes 11 weeks, on average, for people to report a decrease in emotional pain post-break-up.
+Studies indicate that approximately 60% of men and women experience a significant breakup at some point in their lives.
+Further, research from the Journal of Positive Psychology shows that, on average, it takes 11 weeks for people to report a decrease in emotional pain post-breakup.

 Strategies for Healing: Rachel’s Lessons